rademax/lessons/README.md

-It is reposetory for homeworks
+It is repository for homeworks